Common Side-effects of Pregnancy Morning Sickness, Acid Reflux, Constipation

 Many women experience pain in the lower tummy (abdomen) as the baby grows.
 This typically starts at around 14 weeks and goes on into late pregnancy.
 It is due to the growing womb (uterus) pulling on the structures (round ligaments and the broad ligament) which hold it in place.
-This usually causes a stabbing pain down one or both sides of the tummy and sometimes down into the hips and genital area.
+This occasional side effect of pregnancy usually causes a stabbing pain down one or both sides of the tummy and sometimes down into the hips and genital area.
 The pain can be quite marked.

 Some women feel it particularly when they turn over in bed.
 It can be so sharp that some worry it may be appendicitis.
 The ligaments stretch and pull as your womb grows bigger, and can go into spasm.
 This causes pain, particularly on sudden large movements.